edward-swirldslabs/hedera-improvement-proposal/HIP/hip-0000-cross-ledger-protocol-clpr.md

-When one CLPR Endpoint (local) reaches out to a remote CLPR Endpoint, there is at least 1 registered connector on the local endpoint that has provided one or more IP addresses to connect to.
-It is assumed that all IP addresses reach the same CLPR Endpoint.
-The process of creating a communication channel between to CLPR Endpoints to exchange connector state and queued messages is as follows:
+When one CLPR Endpoint (local) reaches out to a remote CLPR Endpoint, there is at least 1 registered connector on the local endpoint that has provided one or more initial IP addresses to connect to.
+It is assumed that all IP addresses in a connector registration reach the same CLPR Endpoint.
+Once two CLPR Endpoints have established a channel of communication between them, the configuration for the remote endpoints is updated through the endpoints directly talking to each other through a channel.
+The process of creating a communication channel between two CLPR Endpoints to exchange connector state and queued messages is as follows:

 1. The initiating endpoint sends a `Proof of Remote CLPR Endpoint Config` channel message which is a state proof showing the initiating endpoint's